ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 - Instead of PTYs, I used a kernel module of [tty0tty](https://github.com/freemed/tty0tty) to emulate serial ports with hardware flow control.
-In this case, `/dev/tnt0` -- `/dev/tnt1` and `/dev/tnt2` -- `/dev/tnt3` were, respectively, paired together.
+In this case, `/dev/tnt0` -- `/dev/tnt1` and `/dev/tnt2` -- `/dev/tnt3` were, respectively, the virtual null modem cables.
 On Windows, use [com0com](https://com0com.sourceforge.net/).
 ```shell
 ls -la /dev/tnt*
 crw-rw----.
 1 root dialout 241, 0 May 10 13:29 /dev/tnt0